 Flowers are the most internationally recognised silent symbol of love.
 At this time undoubtedly every family wants the best for their loved one and the choice of flower, style and colour is enormous.

-You may consider many different options for the coffin, cars, church, crematorium and perhaps even dressing the venue for your funeral wake or tea.
+You may consider many different options for the coffin, cars, church, crematorium and perhaps even dressing the venue for your funeral wake or tea in Shropshire.

 This is where a professional local experienced florist can help.
 They will be able to guide you through the many beautiful designs available, choice of flowers and discuss bespoke arrangements with you, remember, they will have helped many families before and indeed they are here to help you now.

-Call the florist opposite today to organise the appropriate funeral flowers.
+Call the florist opposite today to organise the appropriate funeral flowers in Oswestry.

 If the person who died was paying tax on income from investments or as a self-employed person or as an employee, tell the tax office about their death as soon as possible.
 This will enable the deceased’s tax affairs to be settled.
 Depending upon the circumstances, this may involve some more tax or claiming repayment.